AUSTIN TRUCK ACCIDENT ATTORNEYS

 For example, exemplary damages might be assessed in a drunk driving accident where the defendant’s blood alcohol content was exceptionally high when the accident occurred.

-Compensation for Families in Fatal Truck Accident Cases
+Damages in Fatal Truck Accident Cases

 In the case of a wrongful death of a close family member, certain close relatives—usually a spouse, parent, or child—may recover money for loss of the care, support, and guidance the deceased would have provided; mental anguish and emotional suffering; loss of love and companionship, and loss of inheritance that the person would have received had the deceased lived out his or her full life expectancy.